All That Remains (band): Influences

-The band's influences include In Flames, Metallica, Megadeth, Slayer, Iron Maiden, Pantera, Soilwork, At The Gates, King Diamond, Killswitch Engage, Hatebreed, Cannibal Corpse, Carcass, Grave, Arch Enemy, Biohazard, Cave In, Coalesce, Agnostic Front, and Earth Crisis.
+The band's influences include In Flames, Metallica, Megadeth, Slayer, King Diamond, Pantera, Iron Maiden, Hatebreed, Killswitch Engage, Arch Enemy, Cannibal Corpse, Carcass, and Grave.

 Oli Herbert had stated his biggest influence on guitar was Andy LaRocque of King Diamond.
-Also, he mentioned he draws much influence from George Lynch, John Sykes, and Randy Rhoads.
-Mike Martin has mentioned on numerous occasions that one of his biggest influences is John Mayer.
+He has also mentioned that he draws much influence from George Lynch, John Sykes, and Randy Rhoads.
+One of Mike Martin's influences is John Mayer.